KaGaSi/project/Common/03-CommonUtilities.md

 `A-A` and `B-B` (provided the beads are in different molecules), while Aggregates-NotSameBeads will calculate only `A-B` contact pair.
 Therefore at least two bead types must be provided for `<type names>` argument.

-\todo Aggregates: add the possibility to save only certain bead types to output vcf file with joined coordinates.

 # JoinAggregates utility {#JoinAggregates}